discordjs/guide/guide/sequelize/currency.md

 }).catch(console.error);
 ```

-You'll notice some familiar things here from the previous tutorial.
-The Sequelize declaration is the same.
+You'll notice some familiar things here from the previous tutorial such as the Sequelize declaration being the same.
 We do have something different here, and that's how we import the models.
 Sequelize has an import function to make your code a bit cleaner when you have many models to use.
 We pull the two models and the junction table, sync them, and add items to our shop.
 A new function here is the `.upsert()` function.
 It's a portmanteau for **up**date or in**sert**.
 We use `upsert` here because just in case you run this file multiple times, it doesn't create duplicates.
 That shouldn't happen because we defined name as *unique* but there's no harm in being safe.
 Upsert also has a nice side benefit; If you adjust the cost, the respective item should also have their cost updated.

 ## Create associations